iBz-04/Seeker-o1/research/README.md

 # Research

-This directory contains research materials, analysis documents, and technical investigations related to the ANUS project.
+This directory contains research materials, analysis documents, and technical investigations related to the SEEKER-O1 project.

 ## Contents